Step by step guide for Danish patients

 6. Prescription denied

 It may be disappointing to get a ‘no’ from your doctor.
 If this happens, do not hesitate to get a referral to a specialist.
 For instance, several pain clinics – including the public ones – are open to a prescription.
 It is also worthwhile to talk to specialist clinics in the field of sclerosis and spinal cord injury or doctors at the hospitals’ specialized departments.
-Do not give up, especially if you have the four disorders recommended in the trial scheme.
+Do not give up, especially if you have the four disorders recommended in the trial program.

 If you are a member of Cannabis Danmark, we can help with personal advice.